 When Chic went back to base his dad painted over the stripe and took off the exhaust.

 The first car of his own was a Morris Oxford panel van.
 He threw a mattress in the back and decorated it with some of his mum’s handmade, satin curtains and used it on weekend surf trips.
+He had to find a mattress foundation ideal for memory foam.

 During Chic’s army career he found himself in Townsville where a drag strip opened and whet his appetite for high-performance street cars, which he says are still his favourite.